Aerouant Blog

 Forget Climate Action — We Need Climate Resilience

 Let’s be honest for a moment.
 Traditional climate action — the marches, the petitions, the protests — isn’t working.
 Not because the people doing it are wrong, but because the people in power simply aren’t listening.
 And when the consequences arrive, they’ll blame everyone but themselves.
-So where does that leave the rest of us?
-I’d argue it leaves us exactly where we need to be: focused on resilience.
-Not saving the planet in some grand political gesture, but building something real and local that actually helps people survive what’s coming.

 Read More